-In her current role, Mary represents the Society on a number of interagency committees and she has worked on a number of provincial projects and initiatives for the Provincial Directors of Service Network Group in association with the Ontario Association of Children’s Aid Societies (OACAS).
+In his current role, Domenic represents the Society on a number of committees and works in partnership with many community organizations.
+He is also a member of the Provincial Directors of Service Network Group in association with the Ontario Association of Children’s Aid Societies (OACAS).

 Mahesh has over 25 years of experience in service to children and families and in field of child welfare.
 He has led agency wide initiatives on leadership, organizational performance, and Supervision.